ALivingOrange/learning-optimization-mindmap/README.md

 # Learning Optimization Mindmap

 ## Project Overview
-This presents some research I did on the learning process, and in particular the best ways to learn.
+Some formatted research on the learning process, and in particular the best ways to learn and teach.
+Made in the process of developing my Personal Knowledge Management system.

 ![Mindmap Preview](Mindmap.png)